 Kobe Bryant, Pau Gasol, Dwight Howard, Steve Nash and Metta World Peace were not a basketball team…they turned out to be the dysfunctional cast of a Reality Show.

-Dwight Howard ~ No offense to the Orlando Magic Fans, but it took the Laker Nation Fans less than forty games to figure out this guy was a childish egomaniac and signing him was a huge mistake.
+Dwight Howard ~ No offense to the Orlando Magic fans, but it took the Lakers Nation fans less than forty games to figure out this guy was a childish egomaniac and signing him was a huge mistake.
 I knew that Howard’s circus act will crash and burn in Los Angeles.